 In the globally connected and affluent world of the 21st century, we thankfully have evolved a long way from the elemental poverty, hunger, and ethnic, religious, and racial hatred that were mostly the norm . .

 But.
 You see where this is going.
 Back in the day, Americans trudged fifty miles every morning to lop off their fingers at the razor works for nothing more than rest room chits.
-And what at lunch break?
-Molten granite.
-If anyone was lucky.
-Those were the days, me droogies.
-The Kaiser didn’t think we were suicidal, but we were.
+And what for lunch break?
+Molten basalt, if you were lucky.
+Those were the days me droogies.
+The Kaiser didn’t think we were suicidal, but we sure showed him.
 Death was our handmaiden though you know what they say about familiarity, blah blah.

-Yes, this is Victor’s game.
+Yes this is Victor’s game.
 BORING.
 Hah, yes, but wait, I thought this part was funny.
-After skewering Bob Filner, Anthony “Carlos Danger” Weiner, Eliot “Client #9” Spitzer (feast your self upon the po-mo angst - sshhh - the experts call it “sex”), environmentalists, San Francisco, John Steinbeck, the Hetch Hetchy reservoir, Jay-Z, Eugene Debs, Beyoncé and Cuba (the socialist being the obvious linchpin between race music, Che Guevara and L’Oreal), Vic settled upon his greatest opponent.
-And what a fight.
+After skewering Bob Filner, Anthony “Carlos Danger” Weiner, Eliot “Client #9” Spitzer (feast your self upon the po-mo angst – sshhh – the experts call it “sex”), environmentalists, San Francisco, John Steinbeck, the Hetch Hetchy reservoir, Jay-Z, Eugene Debs, Beyoncé and Cuba (the socialist being the obvious linchpin between race music, Che Guevara and L’Oreal), Vic settled upon his greatest target.
+And what a demolition.

 Much has been written about Rachel Jeantel, routinely described as the prosecution’s “star witness” in the George Zimmerman trial, almost as if she were some sort of new-generation civil-rights icon.